 This whole situation reminds me of Sony’s handling of the Spider-Man films.
 Spider-Man 4 should have happened, but it didn’t and instead audiences had to sit through a reboot that never really went anywhere.

 People had patience and enough goodwill for Spidey.
 I don’t think Hellboy will be given the same pass.

 Hellboy is a popular character and a popular comic.
 Not Batman level popular, but popular nonetheless.
-My understanding is that people who like Hellboy, liked the first two movies and basically wanted a third film to complete the story.
+My understanding is that people who like the character, liked Hellboy 2004 and Hellboy II and basically wanted a third film to complete the story.